 Different insurance companies will offer different prices for errors and omissions insurance.
 Some may even specialize in serving your industry and offer more affordable policies with tailored protection.

-Remember, cheaper isn't always better.
+However, cheaper isn't always better.
 You'll want to find a balance between coverage and cost, maximizing your protection while minimizing your premiums.
-A cheap policy might not offer enough protection for your business, while an expensive policy may be unnecessary for a low-risk business.
+A cheap E&O insurance policy might not offer enough protection for your business, while an expensive policy may be unnecessary for a low-risk business.

-Working with a knowledgeable insurance agent can end up saving you money.
-An insurance agent who is familiar with your industry's liabilities is more likely to get you the insurance policy that fits your risks and budget.
-They know the limits you need and the add-ons you can do without.
-If you try to purchase coverage without expert help, you might not know whether the policy in front of you is too much or not enough.
+Working with a knowledgeable insurance agent can usually save you money.
+An agent who is familiar with your industry's liabilities is more likely to get you an insurance policy that fits your risks and budget.

-Similarly, frequent errors and omissions claims will cause your premiums to rise.
-Moreover, insurance companies are reluctant to insure a business with a lengthy record of mistakes and claims, unless that business is willing to pay a high premium for coverage.
+As with auto insurance, a claim on your E&O policy can cause your premium to go up.
+Insurance companies may also be reluctant to insure a business with a lengthy record of claims, unless that business is willing to pay more.

 A deductible is the amount of money you must pay toward a claim before your insurance benefits kick in.
-Say a claim (e.g., an E&O lawsuit) costs a total of $50,000 and your deductible is $5,000.
-The insurance policy can cover the remaining $45,000 after you pay your portion.
+Say an E&O lawsuit costs a total of $50,000 and your deductible is $5,000.
+The insurance policy will cover $45,000, after you have paid the $5,000 deductible.

 When it comes time to choose an insurance policy, the deductible should be an important factor in your decision.
 In general, higher deductibles mean lower premiums.
-The trade-off is that in the event of a claim, your business is responsible for a larger share of the payment.
+The trade-off is that in the event of a claim, your business is responsible for paying a larger share up front.

-Complete Insureon’s easy online application today to compare errors and omissions insurance quotes from top-rated U.S. companies.
+Complete Insureon’s easy online application today to find affordable E&O insurance from top-rated U.S. companies.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.